jrahman03/INFO448-HelloAndroid/README.md

+# Extra Credit Response:
+After exploring all the various developer options, I found the pointer location setting to be something we could use later in the quarter.
+This is because the option itself provides a visual cue in real time on all touch inputs.
+Meaning that we could use this option when debugging to ensure things like touch targets and other UI interactions are as precise as possible, preventing any cases of "ghost buttons."

 # UW Homework: Hello Android
 This homework is designed to force you to ensure that the tools are correctly installed on your machine, and that you can: